 Ensure an action-packed itinerary

 It’s vital that you make the most of your time when on a school trip.
 So, think about the learning outcomes you’d like for your students before you arrive.
+Whether it’s learning the importance of building character or mastering their outdoor skills with bushcraft.
 This means your students will have adventure-filled days with opportunities to gain new skills, bond as a group and benefit from being outside of the classroom.

 Share your plans with parents